 gold foil (as shown opposite) and only a few were deflected through large angles,

-it was concluded that the atom consisted of mostly empty space but with a tiny area of
+Rutherford concluded that the atom consisted of mostly empty space but with a tiny centre of

 positive charge located at the centre of the atom- the nucleus!